KXBN: KSSD and KCIN

-On March 1, 1984, KSUB and KSUB-FM switched formats, with country music moving to AM and adult contemporary to FM, which became KSSD; the new call letters were inspired by the "Sun Kissed" motto for the area used by the St. George chamber of commerce.
+On March 1, 1984, KSUB and KSUB-FM switched formats, with country music moving to AM and adult contemporary to FM, which became KSSD; the new call sign was inspired by the "Sun Kissed" motto for the area used by the St. George chamber of commerce.
 Cited as a move to put country music on a more accessible AM dial position, it was also a decision that came in advance of the 1985 opening of Kanab-based country outlet KCKK (101.1 FM).

 KSSD picked up the Pure Gold syndicated format from Satellite Music Networks in 1988, marking a format shift to oldies.
 By 1991, however, KSSD had switched back to country.

-The call letters were changed on October 19, 1999, to KCIN, coinciding with a rebrand to "Kickin' Country".
+The call sign was changed on October 19, 1999, to KCIN, coinciding with a rebrand to "Kickin' Country".

 "The Fox" and "B"

 On June 21, 2001, a shuffle among co-owned radio stations moved the Kickin' Country format to 940 AM, replacing adult standards "Magic 940".
 On the 92.5 frequency and its translators, it was replaced by KXFF "The Fox", airing an oldies format.

 More than 35 years of ownership of KSUB, and later of KSUB-FM, by members of the Johnson family ended in 2005 when KSUB and its four sister stations were sold to Cherry Creek Radio for $5.8 million, marking the group's entrance into the southwestern Utah radio market.

-Cherry Creek conducted a format shuffle in 2006 and moved the contemporary hit radio programming and call letters of KXBN, previously at 94.9 MHz, to 92.5.
+Cherry Creek conducted a format shuffle in 2006 and moved the contemporary hit radio programming and call sign of KXBN, previously at 94.9 MHz, to 92.5.
 The station itself moved to 92.1 MHz in 2007; the move was part of an adjustment of allocations necessary to add new stations proposed for Ash Fork and Peach Springs, Arizona.

 Sale to Townsquare Media

 On March 24, 2022.
-Townsquare Media has announced that it will acquire Cherry Creek Media for $18.75 Million including all of 35 stations that Cherry Creek owns.
-The deal is set to close by the end of June.
+Townsquare Media announced that it would acquire Cherry Creek Media for $18.75 million, including all of 35 stations that Cherry Creek owns.
+The deal was set to close by the end of June, and was consummated on June 17.